Opinion | The 2022 Oscars gave us a ceremony for people who hate movies

 Something big and original and mildly challenging such as “The Last Duel” has no place in a multiplex dominated by superheroes and other intellectual-property-driven tentpole franchises.
 Covid-19 may have accelerated these changes, but the combination of ballooning budgets and the reliance on foreign markets to recoup said budgets meant that movies such as “The Last Duel” were on borrowed time anyway.

-The problem, from the movie business’s point of view, is that they don’t have any idea what’s going to replace movies such as “The Last Duel” either at the box office or in the awards ecosystem.
+The problem is that the movie business doesn’t have any idea what’s going to replace movies such as “The Last Duel” either at the box office or in the awards ecosystem.
 It seems unlikely that a very nice, but little-seen, movie such as “CODA” can help the movies maintain their position as The Movies.

 And while I may have taken great pleasure in seeing the wonderful Zack Snyder dominate the fan favorite categories instituted in a panicked effort to recapture fleeing audiences, the rushed and hushed announcement of those wins was indicative of the show writ large.
 It was a mess, grasping for relevance with general audiences, and annoyingly contemptuous of cinematic art even before the slap happened.